prl-mushr/mushr/CONTRIBUTING.md

 2. **Creating a new tutorial:** Have a cool tutorial that others may find interesting?
 Then fork (external) or branch (internal team) the [mushr-website](https://github.com/prl-mushr/mushr-website) repo and follow the instructions for how to create a new tutorial.
 A template is provide which will help you get started with our expectations/formatting.
 When ready submit a PR.

 3. **Creating a new mushr_x repo:** If you've created something new and amazing that others would enjoy you can also submit a new mushr repo to be added to our list of external repos.
 That way you can still have control to maintain the repo how you wish, although we ask you follow similar practices to our repos as users are familiar with that format.
+For internal members, we can add your repo if it meets the linting, documentation, and testing requirements.

 # Linting / Formatting
 When evaluating format we look at code quality and overall directory structure.